All Episodes

 Well, they did agree on it in this case.

-The quid pro quo, you don't get a billion unless you fire the prosecutor that's paying my zero experienced son millions.
+The quid pro quo, you don't get a billion unless you fire the prosecutor that's paying my zero experience son millions.

-Or three and a half million dollar wire transfer from the First Lady of Moscow, a Russian oligarch, Russian oligarch.
+Or a $3.5 million wire transfer from the first lady of Moscow, a Russian oligarch, Russian oligarch.

 And of course, now we're dealing with Ukrainian oligarchs.

-1.5 billion dollar deer bank of China, now $5 million deal, state-backed Chinese company, $100,000 shopping spree courtesy of a prominent Chinese national, a Kazakh oligarch, and you know, money earmarks for new cars.
+Then you've got the, what is it, $1.5 billion dear Bank of China, now a $5 million deal state-backed Chinese company, $100,000 shopping spree courtesy of a prominent Chinese national, a Kazakh oligarch, and money earmarks for new cars.

-The mob in the media, this is how corrupt they are, and this is who they are, because none of that matters to them.
+And this is who they are because none of that matters to them.

 Now the question is, do they know what they're doing or do they just not see their breathtaking hypocrisy?

-Because that's what they sold us for three really four long years, never accepting Donald Trump as the president.
+Because that's, if anything is, any questions are being raised here, we just learned it from them because that's what they sold us for three, really four long years, never accepting Donald Trump as the president.

 They peddled lies, smears, slander, conspiracy theories, and hoaxes.